 Thomas Cruise Mapother IV, known professionally as Tom Cruise, was born on July 3, 1962.
-Cruise is an American actor and producer, and is one of the world’s highest-paid actors, having received three Golden Globe Awards, nominations for a British Academy Film Award, and three Academy Awards throughout his career.
+Cruise is an American actor and producer, and is one of the highest-paid actors in the world.
+He has received three Golden Globe Awards, nominations for a British Academy Film Award, and three Academy Awards throughout his career.
 His films have grossed more than $4 billion in North America and more than $10.1 billion globally, making him one of the highest-grossing box office stars of all time.
+Today, we’re celebrating his life and achievements.

 Thomas ‘Tom’ Cruise Mapother IV was born in Syracuse, New York, on July 3, 1962.
 Thomas Cruise Mapother III and Mary Lee Cruise are his parents.
 He is of German, Irish, and English descent and spent most of his childhood in Canada.
 Lee Anne, Marian, and Cass Cruise are Cruise’s three sisters.
 William Mapother, one of his cousins, is also an actor who has appeared in five films with Cruise.
 Cruise grew up in near abject poverty and was raised a Catholic.
 Later in life, he described his father as a “merchant of chaos,” a “bully,” and a “coward” who abused his children.